STI-AI-Studio/STI-Foundation-Models/README.md

 * **Community Engagement:** We will actively involve the community in data collection, model evaluation, and feedback.

 As models are developed and released, links to their Hugging Face model cards and documentation will be added here.
-Stay tuned for updates! content_copy
+Stay tuned for updates!
-Use code with caution.
-Markdown
-Key changes:

-"Planned Models (Phase 1)": Clearly indicates that these are future targets for the initial phase.
-Generic Descriptions: Instead of naming specific model versions prematurely, the descriptions focus on the target languages and sectors.
-Emphasis on Approach: Highlights the importance of data quality, evaluation, and community involvement, even before specific models exist.
-Call to Action/Future Updates: Encourages users to check back for updates as models are released.
-This revised section manages expectations, avoids premature specificity, and clearly communicates the project's plans and priorities for model development.
-It also maintains excitement about the forthcoming models.